Wark on Tyne: Governance

-Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.
+Prior to Brexit, for the European Parliament its residents voted to elect MEPs for the North East England constituency.

-For Local Government purposes it belongs to Northumberland County Council a unitary authority.
+For local government purposes, the parish is within the area of Northumberland County Council, a unitary authority.

 Transport

-Wark was served by Wark railway station on the Border Counties Railway which linked the Newcastle & Carlisle Railway, near Hexham, with the Border Union Railway at Riccarton Junction in Scotland.
+Wark was served by Wark station on the Border Counties Railway which linked the Newcastle & Carlisle Railway, near Hexham, with the Border Union Railway at Riccarton Junction in Scotland.
 The first section of the route was opened between Hexham and Chollerford in 1858, the remainder opening in 1862.
 The line was closed to passengers by British Railways in 1956.
 Part of the line is now beneath the surface of the Kielder Water reservoir.
 Wark Bridge crosses the River North Tyne.